xiaeryu/SpoTyping-v2.0/SpoTyping-v2.0-linux-mac/README.md

   **-d, --debug**
   enable debug mode, keeping all intermediate files for checking [Default is off]
+<br><br>

+  **FASTQ_1/FASTA**
+  input FASTQ read 1 file or sequence fasta file (mandatory)

+  **FASTQ_2**
-FASTQ_1        input FASTQ read 1 file (mandatory) FASTQ_2        input FASTQ read 2 file (optional for pair-end reads)
+  input FASTQ read 2 file (optional for pair-end reads)
+<br><br>

 ##### Suggestions:
-1. It's highly suggested to use the swift mode (set as the default) if the sequencing throughput is no less than 100Mbp.
+1. It's highly suggested to use the swift mode (set as the default) if the sequencing throughput is no less than 135Mbp.
 2. For sequencing experiments with throughputs below 135Mbp, please adjust the thresholds to be 0.0180 to 0.1486 times the estimated read depth for error-free hits and 0.0180 to 0.1488 times the estimated read depth for 1-error-tolerant hits.
-(The read depth is estimated by dividing the sequencing throughput by 4,500,000, which is the estimated _Mtb_ genome.)
+(The read depth is estimated by dividing the sequencing throughput by 4,500,000, which is the estimated _Mtb_ genome length.)
 3. If you do wish to take in all reads for sequencing experiments with throughputs above 1260Mbp, please adjust the thresholds to be 0.0180 to 0.1486 times the estimated read depth for error-free hits and 0.0180 to 0.1488 times the estimated read depth for 1-error-tolerant hits.
 <br><br>